-I think when you are a kid growing up you are never sure what you want to do.
-I thought maybe being an astronaut was something I should do until I saw how much school and science was needed.
-But food was always something I loved and knew would be a big part of my life.
-As I got older and began cooking and having fun in the kitchen in my teens I certainly began cooking a lot and knew that I enjoyed it.
-I then got into doing TV shows which cemented my love of travel and cooking for people.
+As a kid, you are never sure what you want to do when you grow up.
+I thought being an astronaut was something I aspired to become until I realized how much science was needed.
+However, food was something I loved and knew would always be a big part of my life.
+As I got older, I began cooking and having fun in the kitchen.
+I knew with absolute certainty that I enjoyed it.
+I then got into doing TV shows, which cemented my love for travel and cooking for people.

 What is Chef David’s personal cooking style?
 What are your favorite ingredients, and why?

 Casual and simple cooking.
-Italian cooking is about simplicity and cugina povera…cooking inspired by peasant cooking where ingredients come first.
-Olive oil is for me the most important ingredient.
-I joke it’s my Italian MSG; a little drizzle of the good stuff over a dish just elevates it.
-It’s definitely something I can’t live without and a must for all my cooking.
+Italian cooking is about simplicity and la cucina povera, — the food of the poor — where ingredients come first.
+Olive oil is the most important ingredient for me.
+I joke it’s my Italian MSG; a little drizzle of the good stuff over a dish elevates it.
+It’s something I can’t live without and a must for all my cooking.

 How did you decide upon India for your show ‘Dolce India’ considering the food cultures of Italy and India couldn’t be more different?

 Food in India, like in Italy, is everything.
-With people traveling and watching more food tv, they’ll definitely be influenced by this as well.
-But the importance of food to Indian culture will always prevail and authentic Indian food will always be most important.
-You see this pride as within a 100-mile radius and from village to village they will make their own Dal different and very area believes there’s is the best.
+With people traveling and watching more food tv, they are bound to be influenced by the availability of exotic ingredients.
+However, the importance of food to Indian culture will always prevail, and authentic Indian food will always be most important.
+There is this pride, as within a 100-mile radius and from village to village, they will make their Dal differently wherein every area believes that their recipe is the best!

 Are you expected to cook at personal gatherings?
 Does it annoy you or is it something you enjoy?

-Not really, and I actually enjoy cooking regardless.
-I’m always happy to cook and cook for others but often when we are invited over to friends and family it’s all about eating and celebrating and no one is being judged for what they are making
+I enjoy cooking regardless.
+I’m always happy to cook for others.
+Often when we are invited over by friends and family, it’s all about eating and celebrating, and no one is judged for what they are making.